A topic from the subject of Biochemistry in Chemistry.

 Introduction:

-Cellular respiration is the process by which cells convert glucose into energy.
-This process is essential for all living organisms, as it provides the energy that cells need to function.
+Cellular respiration is the process by which cells convert glucose into energy in the form of ATP (adenosine triphosphate).
+This process is essential for all living organisms, as it provides the energy needed for cellular functions such as growth, repair, and movement.
+It involves a series of redox reactions, where glucose is oxidized and oxygen is reduced.

 Materials: